EgejuruO/markdown-cv/index.md

-- Review of General Contractor’s as-built documents
+-  Review of General Contractor’s as-built documents.
-- Reviewing and verifying of monthly consultants and contractor progress payments.
+-  Reviewing and verifying of monthly consultants and contractor progress payments.
-- Review, Confirm, and assist with preparation of project master schedule.
+-  Review, Confirm, and assist with preparation of project master schedule.
-- Facilitate owner integration prior to and during occupancy phase of the project
+-  Facilitate owner integration prior to and during occupancy phase of the project.
-- Develop and maintain project progress photos and other project documents.
+-  Develop and maintain project progress photos and other project documents.

 __SEATTLE PUBLIC SCHOOLS__, Seattle, WA